angadsinghsandhu/Notes/Leetcode/Solutions/Amazon/Leadership Principles.md

 - Tell me about a time when you took on a task that was beyond your job responsibilities.
 - Tell me about a time when you had to work on a task with unclear responsibilities.
 - Tell me about a time when you showed an initiative to work on a challenging project.
+- A time when you jumped on something outside of your area of responsibility.
+(Also dive deep)
+- Tell me about a time when you took on something significant outside your responsibility.
+(Also think big)

 ## 3. Invent and Simplify